-This year, more than ever, maybe Christmas (and Hanukkah and Kwanzaa and Yule) will mean a little bit more…
+This year, as in recent years past, maybe Christmas (and Kwanzaa, Hanukah, and Yule) will mean a little bit more…

 Maybe this year, your holidays mean Zoom calls with the grandkids, their eyes twinkling from the flame of the candle on the Menorah they just lit that night, giggling as they play with the new dreidel they unwrapped, knowing that they can count on that gift from you every year.